dennisduu/4-bit-ALU/docs/info.md

 ## How it works

-This 4-bit kogge stone adder is to perform fast addition of 4-bit binary numbers.
-It could reach delay complexity in O(log n) which is faster than the 4bit ripple carry adder O(n).
-It computes the rounding bits in parallel by generate and propagate signals to reduce the latency of the addition operation.
-Firstly, the rounding signals for adjacent bits are computed, and then the rounding signals for multiple bits are further combined.
-Then, the sum of each bit is calculated using the XOR operation.
-The design completes the addition operation quickly and outputs the sum as well as the final rounding signal.
+An ALU (Arithmetic Logic Unit) is a key component in digital circuits that performs arithmetic and logical operations.
+In this design, we have an ALU that operates on 4-bit inputs (meaning it processes numbers in the range of 0 to 15).
+The ALU performs different operations depending on the opcode (a code that tells the ALU which operation to perform).

 ## How to test

-1. Input Configuration: The 4-bit binary numbers to be added are provided via the lower and upper halves of the 8-bit input (ui_in).
-The lower 4 bits represent one operand (A), and the upper 4 bits represent the other operand (B).
+1. Input Configuration: The 4-bit binary numbers a and b are provided via the upper and lower halves of the 8-bit input (ui_in).
+The upper 4 bits represent one operand (a), and the lower 4 bits represent the other operand (b).
+The operation to be performed is selected using the 4-bit opcode provided via the uio_in input.

 2. Running the Design: To test the adder:
+*Set the input values (a and b) by configuring ui_in.
-*Provide the input values via the ui_in port.
+*Select the operation by setting the uio_in input to the corresponding opcode.
-*Ensure the design is powered (ena is active), and the reset signal (rst_n) is inactive.
+*Ensure the design is powered by setting ena active and release the reset signal (rst_n set to 1).
-*Observe the output sum and carry-out values on uo_out.
-The lower 4 bits of uo_out will represent the 4-bit sum, and uo_out[4] will represent the carry-out.
+*Observe the result of the operation on the uo_out output.
+The exact meaning of the result will depend on the operation:
+**For arithmetic operations (ADD, SUB, MUL, DIV), uo_out will show the result of the operation.
+**For logical operations (AND, OR, XOR, NOT), uo_out will contain the logical result.
+**For comparison operations (SLT, SEQ), the least significant bit (LSB) of uo_out will indicate the comparison result (either 0 or 1).
+*Additionally, for operations like ADD and SUB, carry-out and overflow flags can be observed on the upper bits of uio_out.

 3. Example Test:
+ADD Operation:

-Input A = 4'b0011 and B = 4'b0101 via ui_in = 8'b01010011.
+Input: a = 4'b0011 (3), b = 4'b0101 (5), opcode = ADD (0b0000).
-The expected output would be the sum 4'b1000 with carry-out 0, so uo_out = 8'b00001000.
+Set ui_in: ui_in = 8'b01010011.
+Expected Output: Sum 8 → uo_out = 8'b00001000 (4-bit sum), uio_out[6] = 0 (carry-out).

 ## External hardware